huyvu38/Connection-Space/README.md

 Privacy Controls: Block specific users, hiding their messages from the recipient while still logging them.<br/>
 Persistent Logging: Use a buffered reader to timestamp and store messages, ensuring a reliable historical record.<br/>

-### Client.java <br>
+### Client.java <br> //Fix that
 Acts as the user interface for the social media platform.
 Utilizes java socket for client-server connections.
 See above section on how to run program for instructions on using client.

 ### RunLocalTest.java <br>
 Tests each file's methods utilizing junit 4.
-Tests include: Decleration test, Profile test, User account test, Database test and server test.
+Tests include: Decleration test, Profile test, User account test, Database test and functions in server.

 ### AllUserAccount.txt <br/>
 The file that store profile, friendlist, blocklist of each user.